kingdonb/github-actions-demo/clusters/lima-k8s/README.md

 $ brew install fluxcd/tap/flux
 ```

-The VScode extension currently doesn't update Flux.
-It can install the Flux CLI for
+The VScode extension doesn't update Flux.
+It can install the latest version of the
-you though, in case you don't have Homebrew.
+Flux CLI for you though, in case you don't have Homebrew.
+(We recommend Homebrew.)

 (Ed: Add a screenshot of "Install Flux")